 The Disappearance Mystery Remains

-Some believe that John Doughty and Theasa Small were lovers.
-Conspired to kill him.
-That they burned up his body in the furnace of London’s Grand Theatre.
+Some believe that John and Ambrose’s wife Theresa were secret lovers.
+That they conspired to kill Small.
+Then burning his body in the furnace of London’s Grand Theatre.

-We will never know.
-This remains the most mysterious disappearance in Canadian history.
+We’ll most likely never know.
+As this case remains the most mysterious disappearance in Canadian history.

 London’s Grand Theatre —

-Many theatres once owned by Ambrose Small claim his love.
-This includes the Grand in London, Ontario.
+Many theatres once owned by Small now claim his ghost.

 Read about Ambrose Small inside Hamilton’s Tivoli Theatre